Configure Kestra – Settings, Environments, and Defaults icon Configure Kestra – Settings, Environments, and Defaults

 - io.kestra.plugin.scripts

-The license is set up using two configuration properties: id and key.
+The license is set up using three configuration properties: id, fingerprint, and key.

 • kestra.ee.license.id: license identifier.